Bellevue Avenue Historic District

 The Bellevue Avenue Historic District is located along and around Bellevue Avenue in Newport, Rhode Island, United States.
-Its property is almost exclusively residential, including many of the Gilded Age mansions built by affluent summer vacationers in the city around the turn of the 20th century, including the Vanderbilt family and Astor family.
+Its property is almost exclusively residential, including many of the Gilded Age mansions built as summer retreats around the turn of the 20th century by the extremely wealthy, including the Vanderbilt and Astor families.
 Many of the homes represent pioneering work in the architectural styles of the time by major American architects.

-It was declared a National Historic Landmark (NHL) in 1976.
+The district was declared a National Historic Landmark (NHL) in 1976.
 Several of the mansions within the district are also individually National Historic Landmarks, and a number of them are open to the public as museums.
 The district has become one of Newport's major tourist attractions.

 Geography

 The district encompasses an area of 606 acre bounded by Block Island Sound and Narragansett Bay to the south and east, respectively, Spring Street and Coggeshall Avenue to the west, and Memorial Boulevard to the north.
 This takes in the southeastern quarter of the developed portions of the city on the southwestern neck of Aquidneck Island.
 Bellevue Avenue itself runs north–south for over 2 mi through the middle of the district.

 Land use within the district is overwhelmingly residential.
 Most of its 63 buildings are dwellings either in use or originally built for that purpose.
 Institutional use is the next most common, with many of the historic mansions now used as historic house museums.
 One, Vernon Court, is home of the National Museum of American Illustration.
 Another, Belcourt Castle, is a privately owned house museum.
 Many others are owned by the Preservation Society of Newport County.
 Salve Regina University, home to some more historic buildings, including the William Watts Sherman House, is wholly within the district, and there is also a more modern senior citizens home built in the mid-20th century.

 Commercial properties are clustered near the Newport Casino at the north end of the district, such as two contemporary strip malls opposite and to the right (respectively) of the casino itself.
 There are some small parks within the district, the block just south of Vernon Court on the east side of Bellevue is the location of the Frederick Law Olmsted Arboretum, located on the site of Stoneacre, no longer extant.
 The grounds of Stoneacre were designed by Frederick Law Olmsted.
 Rovensky Park is further down Bellevue Avenue and is maintained by the Preservation Society of Newport County.
 Many of the larger mansions sit on large lots, leaving plenty of open space within the district.